Central Coast Locals’ Favourites

 YOU MIGHT ALSO ENJOY: The Best Spots on The Central Coast for a Picnic

 Meet Dave.
 And meet Stella, his shiny, silver trailer dishing up the bangers!
-Picture fluffy buns from Burnt Honey, sausages from The Butcher’s Chop in Woy Woy paired with Dave’s own 100 per cent handcrafted pickles, sauces and salts.
-Coastie Dave, his partner Amanda and their two girls recently found a home for their beloved Stella in Ettalong.
+Picture fluffy buns & sausages from local makers, paired with Dave’s own 100% handcrafted pickles, sauces and salts.
+Coastie Dave, his partner Amanda and their two have recently taken Stella mobile!
+Follow their socials to find out where they’ll pop up next.

 One of our favourite spots for coffee, (besides brewing our own at home) is Kafich Espresso Bar in West Gosford.
 Maybe it’s our love for food trucks, but we can’t resist their delicious coffee.
 Plus, the kids adore their Burek!
 And, the folks there are wonderful.